Truncated affine Springer fibers and Arthur's weighted orbital integrals: Introduction

-where all the cohomology groups take coefficients in $\bq_{l}$.
 Let $\Gamma$ be the graph with vertices $F_{\gamma}^{\wtt}$ and with edges $F_{\gamma}^{\wtt,1}$.
 Two vertices are linked by an edge if and only if they lie on the closure of the corresponding $1$-dimensional $\wtt$-orbit.
 We call it the \emph{moment graph} of $F_{\gamma}$ with respect to the action of $\wtt$.
+The above result implies that the information about the cohomology of $F_{\gamma}$ is encoded in $\Gamma$.
+A direct calculation of the cohomology via equations (\ref{eqh1}), (\ref{eqh2}), (\ref{eqh3}) turns out to be very hard, and we look for a combinatorial way to get around it.

 Let $\mathfrak{o}$ be a total order among the vertices of the graph $\Gamma$, it will serve as the paving order.
 We associate to it an \textit{acyclic} oriented graph $(\Gamma, \ko)$ such that the source of each arrow is greater than its target with respect to $\ko$.
 For $v\in \Gamma$, denote by $n^{\ko}_{v}$ the number of arrows having source $v$.